Today, a website owner friend in the group reported that after upgrading to WordPress 5.3, when publishing a post, they were prompted:

 - Reinstall WordPress to try

-Are you experiencing WordPress update failure?
+Are you experiencing a WordPress update failure?

-Some friends may also encounter WordPress update failure prompts
+Some friends may also encounter WordPress update failure prompts.

-This response is not a valid JSON response.
-In this case, manually updating solves the problem.
+this response is not a valid JSON responseIn this case, manually updating solves the problem.
 There are two related articles you can check out.

 Comments are closed